A Guide to Getting Started with Microsoft Power BI

 Visualizations are used in both reports and dashboards in Power BI.

-A Power BI dashboard is a one-page summary of your data, with visualizations (tiles pinned to the dashboard by the report designer).
+In contrast, a Power BI dashboard is a one-page summary of your data, with visualizations (tiles pinned to the dashboard by the report designer).
+You can create your own or use pre-configured Power BI dashboards to get started faster.

 This is a useful way to display geospatial data, for example, office locations, on an interactive map.